grame-cncm/faustdoc/src/tutorials/jsfx.md

  - a gate used to trigger an envelope

 Be careful that *key* will be a value between 0-127 while frequency will be converted to cycle per seconds.
 Same mechanism applies to velocity (0-127) versus gain (0-1).
-The following code shows the basic mechanism of MIDI polyphonic instrument that compiles for JSFX.
+The following code shows the basic mechanism of the MIDI polyphonic instrument that compiles for JSFX.

 <!-- faust-run -->
 ```